Bena6/my-aws-restart-journey/Host-a-Website-on-S3/Host-a-website-on-S3/README.md

 Now reload your website URL — your static site should be live

-Delete Resources
+Delete Resources to avoid charges.
-To avoid charges

-All S3 objects
-The S3 bucket
+First delete all S3 objects, then delete bucket.